 Theorem 8 shows that the optimal displacement in the least squares sense is obtained by simply taking the difference between two WFS representations.
-Unlike other surface registration methods used in warping surfaces between subjects [11] [47] [52], it is not necessary to consider an additional cost function that guarantees the smoothness of the displacement field since the displacement field $v{i2} - v{i1}$ is already a linear combination of smooth basis functions.
+Unlike other surface registration methods used in warping surfaces between subjects [9], [42], [49], it is not necessary to consider an additional cost function that guarantees the smoothness of the displacement field since the displacement field $v{i2}-v{i1}$ is already a linear combination of smooth basis functions.
 Based on this idea, we normalize WFS surfaces.
+We will refer to the surface correspondence obtained by Theorem 8 as the WFS-correspondence.